Original Publication Date: 02/28/2010

 All BIG-IP systems use a device certificate and key pair for inter-device authentication and communication.
 The F5 system uses the device certificate to authenticate login requests to the Configuration utility, and to identify itself to a requesting F5 client system.
 From the command line, the device certificate and key are contained in the following files:

 Note: When the big3d process starts up, it searches the for key and certificate pair in the /config/httpd/conf/ssl.key/ and /config/httpd/conf/ssl.crt/ directories used for iQuery communication.
-If there are certificates in the /configs/httpd/conf/ssl.crt directory other than server.crt or keys in the /configs/httpd/conf/ssl.key directory other than server.key, big3d could select a mismatched pairing and the result will cause big3d communication to fail.
+If there are certificates in the /config/httpd/conf/ssl.crt directory other than server.crt or keys in the /config/httpd/conf/ssl.key directory other than server.key, big3d could select a mismatched pairing and the result will cause big3d communication to fail.
 There should only be one matching certificate and only one matching key stored within these directories.

 Verifying that the device certificate and key are a matching pair

 After you have verified the proper placement for the device certificate and key files on the F5 system, you should next verify that the certificate and key are a matching pair.
 To verify that an SSL certificate/key pair matches, refer to SOL6746: Verifying SSL certificates and keys from the command line.

 If you determine that the device certificate and key are not a matching pair, you can generate a new certificate and key pair.
 To generate a new device certificate and key pair, refer to SOL9114: Creating an SSL device certificate and key pair using OpenSSL.